Day26: Television/Film & Theater

-Robert Curry made a guest appearance in an Atlanta urban stage play "Let It Burn" in 2016, and starred in the 2017 stage play "I Cheated, So What!" alongside American Idol Winner Fantasia Barrino brother Ricco Barrino.
+Robert Curry made a guest appearance in an Atlanta urban stage play "Let It Burn" in 2016 and starred in the 2017 stage play "I Cheated, So What!" alongside American Idol winner Fantasia Barrino brother Ricco Barrino.
 Christopher Williams & Jessica Reedy.
+He later joined with the New York Black Arts Festival, and appeared with the company on the production of The Wiz, where he played "Tin Man".

-Mike McCluney is appearing in the upcoming film "Conumdrum: Secrets Among Friends" which stars Cameron Bright, Kristina DeBarge & Jo Marie Payton.
+Mike McCluney appeared in the film "Conumdrum: Secrets Among Friends" which starred Cameron Bright, Kristina DeBarge & Jo Marie Payton.